chaseruskin/verb/docs/src/index.md

-# Verifying Hardware with Vertex
+# Verifying Hardware with Verb

-_Vertex_ is a simulation-based functional verification framework for digital hardware designs.
+_Verb_ is a simulation-based functional verification framework for digital hardware designs.

-Vertex leverages _file I/O_ and _software programming languages_ to simulate hardware designs in their native hardware description language.
+Verb leverages _file I/O_ and _software programming languages_ to simulate hardware designs in their native hardware description language.

-Verifying hardware with Vertex is separated into 3 steps:
+Verifying hardware with Verb is separated into 3 steps:

 1. Model the hardware design in software to generate input vectors and expected output vectors